 More options – you could use a six-way rotary switch, which would give you six different capacitors to choose from.
 Make the stock 0.01µF one of those six, and just have the two wires from the switch replacing the stock capacitor on the board.
 Since you’re not adding capacitors in parallel, choose the actual values you want.
 Personally, I’d go for something like 0.0082µF, 0.01µF, 0.012µF, 0.015µF and so on, for a really fine tune-able wah.
 Roger Mayer did this ages ago in a wah that sounds great!
 One caveat, though – like most owners of that wah did, you might find yourself choosing one of the settings and using that one all the time, in which case you could just as well have skipped all of this and simply installed that value capacitor right on the circuit board… But such are the joys of modding 😀

 Using an SPDT – I recently did the three-way mod to a wah, and only had an SPDT (single row of lugs) on/off/on available.
 I did have a few on/on DPDT switches, but since I wanted the three different sounds, I decided to use the SPDT instead.
 To make this work, I tied one end of the three capacitors together, and soldered them to a wire.
 The other ends went to the three lugs on the switch, with the second wire coming from the center lug.
 The two wires then went into the two holes on the circuit board.

-If you remove the stock capacitor from the board, you can then simply choose the values you want the two settings to be for the two outer positions (0.01µF stock, 0.022µF for JH-1, o.o68µF for bass wah).
+If you’d rather remove the stock capacitor from the board, which is a much neater wiring style, you can simply choose the values you want the two settings to be for the two outer positions (0.01µF stock, 0.022µF for JH-1, 0.068µF for bass wah).